freirart/car-crud/README.md

 </h1>

-- 🐱‍👤 Fernando Daciuk's Ninja Javascript Course - Final Project (CRUD)
+- Final Project of 🐱‍👤 Fernando Daciuk's Ninja Javascript Course (`https://www.udemy.com/course/curso-javascript-ninja/`)

 ## Is there anything you want to share?
 Leave a PR!